-For the last couple of decades, the cosmetic industry has grown rapidly, and with the rise in e-Commerce, more and more newcomers and rising stars and being attracted all of the time.
-And now, with countless outsourcing manufacturers located all of the world, it has become much easier for entrepreneurs to build their own cosmetic line-up and join the industry, even if only on an individual level.
+For the last couple of decades, the cosmetic industry has grown rapidly, and with the rise in e-commerce, more and more newcomers and rising stars and being attracted all of the time.
+And now, with countless outsourcing manufacturers located all over the world, it has become much easier for entrepreneurs to build their own cosmetic line-up and join the industry, even if only on an individual level.

 In this article, we are going to be looking at OEM and what it means within the cosmetic industry.
 Following that, we’ll look at a few pros and cons to building your own cosmetic company and using an OEM to help you.